-Join Tammy Coron for an in-depth discussion in this video Accessories and services, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Accessories and services, part of iOS HomeKit Quick Start.

 - [Voiceover] Now it's time to take a look…at the classes you'll be using…for controlling the accessories…and the services within your home.…HMAccessory represents the physical device…with properties to help establish things…like available services, reachability, and name.…One thing to note here is that it also…has a delegate, something we'll cover…a little later in the course.…Before moving on, let's take a look…at the class behind services, the HMService class.…This class is what you'll use to interact…with accessories, specifically their characteristics.…

 In fact, if we look at the Accessory Service Types constant,…you may recognize some familiar things…from when we were looking at the HomeKit Simulator.…These constants can be utilized to help…set up groupings, so keep them in mind…when you're designing and developing your app.…

 - Observing HomeKit database changes

 - Configuring actions and action sets

 - Building your first app with HomeKit integration

 Skill Level Intermediate